regisphilibert/wp-jumpstart/README.md

 ## Bundles

-Phil has 3 optionnal bundles.
+Phil has 3 self dependent optionnal bundles.
-Simply look at the functions.php defined constants to choose your needed bundles
+Simply look at the functions.php defined constants to choose your needed bundles.
+Or just copy the files of any bundle and drop them in your existing Wordpress theme!
+They don't need Jumpstart.

 ### Bundle::API
 If you just need a few endpoints to output something for your javascript or tier service, this is a great time saver.
-If you need a deep REST API to output your posts, you turn to [WP REST API](http://v2.wp-api.org/)
+If you need a deep REST API to output your posts you should turn to [WP REST API](http://v2.wp-api.org/)

-By activating this bundle it adds an API page in your dashboard which will allow you to play with your methods and see their output.
+This bundle adds an API page in your dashboard which will allow you to play with your methods and see their output.

 To add methods > bundles/api/Api.class.php
 To add methods to the WP API admin page > bundles/api/Page.class.php (see constructor)

 __This is a lightweight API__, use it if you're not fighting Fancy Bear or any famous hackers.
 Its only security wall is a unique key you must define as API_KEY either in your wp-config.php or in bundles/api/Api.class.php (preferable)
-The key must then be inserted in endpoint url
+The key must then be inserted in the endpoints urls

 `http://yoursite.wp/api/{your_unique_key}/that_function`